 In 1910 Angels Flight received its iconic Beaux-Arts style archway and station house.
 Angels Flight was popularized on postcard images, and it quickly became a Los Angeles landmark.
 At first Angels Flight was a tourist destination but as the population of Downtown increased dramatically over the ensuing years, it became a vital mode of transportation for workers and residents in Bunker Hill.
 By the 1950s, changing fortunes Downtown and redevelopment pressures favoring the removal of Bunker Hill eventually led to the closure of Angels Flight in 1969.

 Although there were some major efforts to reopen Angels Flight, most notably plans associated with the California Plaza project, it did not open again for another 27 years.
 The Community Redevelopment Agency was in charge of Angels Flight until 1995 when the Angels Flight Railway Foundation took over operations.
 In February 1996 Angels Flight reopened with great fanfare a half a block south of its original location.
 In 2001 a cable slipped and a car crashed killing one person and injuring others.
 Due to the tragic accident Angels Flight was again closed and not reopened until 2010.
-Safety problems have continued to hamper operations since 2011, and at the time of this writing in early 2015 Angels Flight is still closed.
+Safety problems continued to hamper operations throughout the decade, but additonal safety enhancements were finally made, and Angels Flight reopened for public service in 2017.

 All images are from the Los Angeles Public Library Photo Collection.